 - Tweak small visual things such as padding, etc.

 It’s super easy to use, simply install it, go to the settings and apply the changes you want.

 Here is an example of what the default RSS feed looks like on our example site before using the plugin.
 Pretty boring right?
 No images or anything.

-And here is a how it looks after installing the plugin.
+And here is how it looks after installing the plugin.
 As you can see it adds the featured image to each RSS feed item.
 These can then be used for external services that subscribe to your feed.
 Or by software such as MailChimp to include images in your RSS to email campaigns.

 How Many People Are Using Your RSS Feed?